MineSoc/discord-bot/README.md

 ## Usage
 Set the environment variable `WMCS_DISCORD_TOKEN` to the token of the bot and install requirements.
 Run `bot.py` and run the command `WMCS!mcguide` where you want the guide message.

+## Features
+- Can add and edit buttons and embeds to bot posts (and content)
+- Reaction Roles
+- Minecraft style title generator
+- Suggestions system